apache/arrow/docs/source/format/Columnar.rst

 Struct Validity
 ~~~~~~~~~~~~~~~

-A struct array has its own validity bitmap in addition to each of its
+A struct array has its own validity bitmap that is independent of its
 child arrays' own validity bitmap.
 This implies that, for a particular struct
 array slot, the validity bitmap for the struct array might indicate a null
 when one or more of its child arrays has a non-null value in their corresponding